-The Phi Gamma Delta Educational Foundation makes grants to programs within the Fraternity that adhere to IRS regulations concerning our charitable status.
+The Phi Gamma Delta Educational Foundation makes grants to the Fraternity’s educational programs and endowment funds that adhere to IRS regulations concerning our charitable status.

 Educational Programs